 Understanding sole trader superannuation

 Sole trader superannuation refers to the contributions made to a superannuation fund by people who are self-employed.
-It is essential for building a retirement nest egg, as sole traders do not have an employer to contribute on their behalf.
+It can be useful when building a retirement nest egg, as sole traders don’t have an employer to contribute on their behalf.

 How sole traders can contribute to their superannuation